 Alternative to 12 Step Based Rehab

 The 12-step approach was started back in the 1930’s before the medical community had any real understanding of what causes addiction, or how to treat it.
 It certainly has helped many people to achieve and sustain sobriety over the years.
 However, the 12-step approach is a peer-based community support group…basically one addict or alcoholic helping another.
 It is a culture of recovery that is based in the personal opinions of those who attend meetings and does not take into account the science of addiction, the role of the mid-brain, or the overwhelming presence of co-occurring mental health issues for those who struggle with this vicious disease.
 Licensed professionals do not moderate the meetings themselves.
-However, the same fellowship and support found within 12-step groups is very present within our program, made up of individuals seeking a holistic, therapeutic path to recovery.
-And we encourage and support our clients in taking advantage of the 12-step approach, if they wish, once they complete residential treatment.
+Although 12-step rehab can be helpful for some, Turning Point offers an alternative to the 12 step program which contains the same fellowship and support found within 12-step groups.
+This alternative to 12 step based rehab at Turning Point is made up of individuals seeking a holistic, therapeutic path to recovery.
+Turning Point does support their clients in taking advantage of the 12-step approach, if they wish, once they complete residential treatment.